*We may receive a small commission on any products purchased through links on this page at no additional cost to you. Best Oil Additives For Lifter

-Historically speaking, engine oil was mainly used to lubricate engine parts, reduce friction, clean, cool, and protect.
-In this modern day world that we live in, engine oil is meant to do more than just that, especially synthetic oils.
+Engine oil was originally only used to lubricate engine parts, reduce friction, cleanse, cool down, and protect the engine.
+Today, engine oil is expected to do much more than that, especially if it’s synthetic.

-The following is an overview of the functions of engine oil:
+The following list is an overview of the various functions of engine oil:

-- Lubrication – Your engine is made up of very important moving components.
-AS such, these components require lubricating to reduce the effects of friction such as wear and ensure that your engine runs smoothly.
+- Lubrication – Your engine is composed of moving components that require lubrication to reduce the effects of friction such as wear and to ensure that your engine runs smoothly.

 - Prevent overheating – Your engine oil helps to disperse excess heat within your engine by absorbing the heat that is produced during combustion.

-- Inhibits rust – Though it may not completely prevent rust, engine oil can reduce the spread of rust and prevent corrosion to essential engine components by acting as a detergent, neutralising the acids that are produced.
+- Inhibits rust – Though it may not completely prevent rust, engine oil can reduce the spread of rust and prevent the corrosion of essential engine components by acting as a detergent, neutralising the acids that are produced.